hlzz/hlzz.github.io/_posts/2016-4-17-play_with_tensorflow.md

 ## System Highlights
 After spending some time reading the initial whitepaper [1], I summarize some of the system highlights:

-* The TensorFlow computation is decribed by a directed graph, which is composed of a set of nodes.
+* The TensorFlow computation is described by a directed graph, which is composed of a set of nodes.

 * node: values that flow along normal edges